skydolas/Data-Visualization-Portfolio/INFAWARE.md

 It started with a few scribbles where different versions of bar charts, line cahrts and pie charts were explored to represent the data.
 All of this resulted in following 2 concepts.
 The overall idea was to break each demographic into separate charts to alleviate the confusion created in original chart.
 These concepts were tested with 4 users.

 <img src="Ideation Sketch.jpg" alt="Ideation Sketch" width="600">

+#### Feedback 1:
+*"Compared to original, now I am able to understand which values are important.
+However, I still don't understand why age and gender is needed?
+Does it mean, men in 18-64 years are aware of it?"*

+#### Feedback 2:
+*"The heading is relevant, however it leaves me  with the question.
+Its not giving an overview of the chart.
+Is the distinction between don't know and wrong answer necessary.
+It doesn't matter"*

+#### Feedback 3:
+*"I definetely like the separate charts.
+However, I don't agree with red color for correct answer it feels like it is wrong"*

+#### Feedback 4:
+*"Is age and gender relevant for this type of data.
+I understand education and income having an impact on antibiotic awareness.
+Apart from that the separate divergent charts are really working"*

+Based on these feedbacks a finalized version was created focusing on income and education as key factors for antibiotics awareness.

 ### 3) FINAL OUTPUT: The refined output representing the same data